Allegheny-Computer-Science-100-S2020/cs100-S2020-inclass-starter/README.md

 [GatorGrader](https://github.com/GatorEducator/gatorgrader) automatically
 assesses:

+- The BasicArrayComputations.java in src/main/java/inclass has at least 15 single-line Java comment(s)
+- The BasicArrayComputations.java in src/main/java/inclass has at least 3 multiple-line Java comment(s)
+- The BasicArrayComputations.java in src/main/java/inclass has exactly 0 of the `Add Your Name Here` fragment
+- The BasicArrayComputations.java in src/main/java/inclass has exactly 0 of the `TODO` fragment
 - The command `gradle build` executes correctly
 - The command `gradle -q --console plain runDisplayStars` executes correctly
 - The command `gradle -q --console plain runExploreDataTypes` executes correctly
 - The command `gradle -q --console plain runPerformStringMutation` executes correctly
 - The command output has exactly 10 lines
+- The command output has exactly 1 lines
 - The command output has exactly 4 lines
 - The CompareInputValues.java in src/main/java/inclass has exactly 0 of the `Add Your Name Here` fragment
 - The CompareInputValues.java in src/main/java/inclass has exactly 0 of the `TODO` fragment